Kautherz/instagramApp/README.md

+# Project - *Parstagram*

+**Parstagram** is a basic instagram app to upload posts as well as view and comment on other posts.

 # Parstagram - Part II

 This is an Instagram clone with a custom Parse backend that allows a user to post photos, view a global photos feed, and add comments!